kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 # Access Grafana at http://<server-ip>:3000 add Prometheus Data Source and import the dashboard to see the output.
 ```
+### Step 2 : Integrate Prometheus with Grafana:
+- Once logged into Grafana, add Prometheus as a data source by navigating to Configuration → Data Sources → Add Data Source and selecting Prometheus.
+- Then, import the desired Prometheus dashboard or create custom dashboards to visualize system and application metrics.

 ![Screenshot 2024-12-14 130649](https://github.com/user-attachments/assets/1e37eeea-03c4-4407-bd3e-64bd853fc681)

 ---